jakubde/Charity/README.md

 * MySQL

 **Useful but not necessary:**
-* IDE that supports a integration with Maven
+* IDE that supports an integration with Maven
 * Git or Subversion - to benefit from the advantages and functionality of version control systems

 ## Installation